mrsuman2002/A_modular_Plugin-CodeChat/CodeChat_Server/CodeChat_Server/CodeChat_Client/contents.rst

     You should have received a `copy of the GNU General Public License <LICENSE>` along with the CodeChat system.
 If not, see http://www.gnu.org/licenses/.

 *******************
-The CodeChat client
+The CodeChat Client
 *******************
 One major goal of the CodeChat system is to provide as much functionality outside the IDE/editor host as possible.
-The CodeChat client therefore uses JavaScript as a platform-neutral method of doing most of the work of displaying the rendered results and enabling the user to interact with those results.
+The CodeChat Client therefore uses JavaScript as a platform-neutral method of doing most of the work of displaying the rendered results and enabling the user to interact with those results.
 Specifically, the client:

 -   Provides panes to display rendered output, errors, and build status.
 -   Parses warnings/errors and provide (currently useless) links to them.